sota1235/github-label-creator/README.md

 ### Install

-Download this repository's source and load to your chrome.
+Download this repository's source and load extension to your chrome.

 ### Contribution